ecarlste/joppa-db/README.md

 - [x] Display damage as one table field on Weapon table
 - [x] Use Zod for the Weapon Data Table schema (this will also be used for the weapon creation form)
 - [x] add sorting by Name and Weapon Type on Weapon Data Table
+- [x] fix weapon DB schema to use a single damage field
 - [ ] add sorting by DPS on Weapon Data Table
 - [ ] add weapon creation form (only when logged in)
 - [ ] Implement weapon edit flow (only when logged in)